 • Oral and by conduct Declarations: Some goods, such as those intended for re-export, may be declared using an oral or by conduct declaration, which does not require a written declaration.
 See the Oral Declarations: Checklist for traders on NICTA for more information

-• Goods movements from Great Britain to Northern Ireland via Ireland (transit procedure): If you are moving goods to Northern Ireland via Ireland, you will need to consider the transit procedure.
+• Goods movements from Great Britain to Northern Ireland via Ireland (transit procedure): If you are moving goods to NI via Ireland, you will need to consider the transit procedure.
 See the TSS Transit service: a step-by-step guide for traders on NICTA for more information

 • Goods movements from Northern Ireland to Great Britain (either direct or via Ireland): Customs declarations are only required in some circumstances for goods movements from NI to GB.
 See the Movement of Goods from NI to GB: Step-by-step guide on NICTA for more information